Building Conversational AI Teams

 Your mature team should be equipped to support an expanding set of users and intents, expansion of use cases to adjacent steps in the business process, a recognizable and compelling persona, and increasingly personalized experiences.

 Competition for talent in these areas is fierce, so you may need to get creative.
 While you might find hires from academia, consider looking to post-graduate certificate programs or other alternative paths as well.
 Post a challenge to Kaggle, or attend conferences as a way to engage with the community.
 Make sure your recruiters are up on the latest language in the field.
 Eventually, you might even want to think about working with a dedicated AI-focused recruiter.

 Are You Ready to Build Your Conversational AI Team?

-Hopefully, you now have a good sense of who to call on to start integrating conversational AI into your business.
+Hopefully, you now have a good sense of how to start integrating conversational AI into your business.
 You can dive into conversational AI for employee efficiency with a minimal team and off-the-shelf products.
 As you move into customer-facing applications, you don’t need to wait to get started until you have a specialized team in place.
-Start with people you already have, and add only as it becomes necessary.
+Start with people you already have, and add as it becomes necessary.